-Norway's industrial confidence indicator edged up to 9 in the fourth quarter of 2018 from 8.9 in the previous period and little-changed from the second quarter's near seven-year high.
-Manufacturers reported an increase in total production of intermediate, capital, and consumer goods; and the overall employment rose, with producers of capital reporting strong growth, due to higher workloads and large projects among petroleum-related producers.
-Still, new orders from both the domestic and export market increased at a slower pace.
-The index for the general outlook for the first quarter of 2019 is now over 60 and is at its highest level since the fourth quarter of 2010.
-Industry leaders report that investment plans are slightly adjusted upwards and the growth rate for employment is expected to increase further.
-New orders from both the home and export market are also expected to increase further.
-The same is expected for the total stocks of orders.
-Business Confidence in Norway averaged 2.88 Index Points from 1988 until 2018, reaching an all time high of 20.10 Index Points in the fourth quarter of 2006 and a record low of -22.90 Index Points in the fourth quarter of 2008.
+Norway's industrial confidence indicator fell to 6.9 in the fourth quarter of 2018 from a downwardly revised 8.7.
+It was the weakest industrial confidence since the first quarter last year.
+Manufacturers reported an increase in total production of intermediate, capital, consumer goods; and the overall employment rose, with both oil investment and contract volume reporting strong growth.
+Still, new orders from both the domestic and export market increased.
+The general outlook for the second quarter of 2019 is clearly positive for manufacturing.
+Industry leaders report that growth rate for employment, new order and total stocks of order are expected to increase further.
+Also, optimism is also reflected in the indicator for future investment, where it is reported that approved investment plans are adjusted upwards.
+Business Confidence in Norway averaged 3.41 Index Points from 1988 until 2019, reaching an all time high of 69 Index Points in the first quarter of 2019 and a record low of -22.90 Index Points in the fourth quarter of 2008.